(Click on the captions

 are shown above.

-packaging is not broken apart) and was not found floating in water, it can be
+packaging is not broken apart) and was not found floating in water or at the shoreline, it can be

-sent back to the NWS where it will likely be refurbished and flown again, saving
+sent back to the NWS where it will likely be refurbished and flown again, lowering the cost of the weather balloon program.
+If the radiosonde is damaged or was exposed to water, please discard

 it in the trash.
 Follow these instructions for mailing the radiosonde to the NWS: